mahendra-shinde/java-performance-optimization/module-11-concurrency.md

-# Concurrency & Multithreading in Java (with Explanations)
+# Module 11: Concurrency & Multithreading in Java

 Concurrency and multithreading are essential for building high-performance, scalable Java applications.
 Proper synchronization and thread management can maximize CPU utilization and prevent common pitfalls like deadlocks and race conditions.